THE ISAAC MACDONALD MEMORIAL BURSARY

 Eligibility

-Interested applicants can access and fill out the bursary application form via the following link:
+Interested applicants can access and fill out the bursary application form via the Dalhousie Undergraduate Bursary Application on Dal Online

 Please note: This bursary is through Dal’s Registrars Office. please reach out to this department if you have any questions!